As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Set a writing goal to use at least one different literary element in your work each day to help you practice.

 Need some inspiration?
-Use one of these creative writing prompts to ignite your inspiration.
-The only way to improve your writing, and ultimately your reader’s experience, is to practice and actually sit down to write.
+Use our writing prompt generator to get started!
+The only way to improve your writing, and ultimately your reader’s experience, is to practice.

-Start engaging your readers with your powerful writing today!
+Start engaging your readers with literary elements today!